 - All members of a group will be responsible for a group’s play.

 - GPGC’s posted pace of play is 4 hours.

 - A member or group’s score will not be posted unless a complete scorecard is returned.

-- A completed card includes: each member’s full name (First and Last), handicap, signatures of the scorer and attestor, the date, and gross and/or net scores (as applicable).
+- A completed card includes: each member’s full name (First and Last), the tees each player played (designated by a B for Blue Tee, W for White Tee or R for Red Tee next to the player’s name, signatures of the scorer and attested by another player in the group, the date of play, and gross and/or net scores (as applicable).

 - All Men’s Club tournament scores will be posted by the professional golf staff for all rounds played in tournaments, except for scrambles, shambles, alternate shot formats or tournaments played from the forward tees, for which there is no men’s slope or rating.

 - The golf professional staff will set specific prizes for all tournaments.

 - Gross and net prizes will be determined by the size of the tournament field.

 - Golf Shop Credit- Golf Shop Credit must be used no later than November 30th of the year in which it was awarded or it will be forfeited.
 There shall be no transfer of credits from one account to another.

 - The Birdie Train is subject to a withholding of 5-15% as needed to even out prizes and to cover any mistakes that take place in scoring.

 Each Men’s Club Member is responsible for knowledge and proper application of the Rules of Golf.
 The Professional Staff is responsible for answering any questions on the Rules of Golf and helping all members in the interpretation of the Rules of Golf.
 Members are also responsible for reporting all rules infractions as soon as possible to the Professional Staff for interpretation.
 Each member is responsible for himself and his group to play by the rules of golf.
 I players agree to not play by the Rules of Golf all players are DISQUALIFIED from the event and may face further penalties.